rothgar/awesome-tuis/README.md

 - [Terminal.Gui](https://github.com/migueldeicaza/gui.cs) Cross Platform Terminal GUI toolkit for .NET
 - [tview](https://github.com/rivo/tview/) Terminal UI library with rich, interactive widgets — written in Golang
 - [tvision](https://github.com/magiblot/tvision) A modern port of Turbo Vision 2.0, cross-platform and Unicode support.
+- [UniCurses](https://github.com/unicurses/unicurses) A Python module that is aimed at providing the Curses functionality on all operating systems.

 ## <a name="messaging"></a>Messaging